mihaimoga/IntelliEdit/README.md

 ## Supported Programming Languages

-The following Programming Languages are supported by _IntelliEdit_:
+The following programming languages are supported by _IntelliEdit_:

 - ASP
 - Bash